 For a compilation of Boltz-2 benchmark results, see our external Boltz-2 benchmark page.

-Through Rowan's web interface scientists can upload sequences and ligands, submit Boltz-2 jobs to GPU runners and our privately hosted MSA server, and analyze the resulting structures and predicted binding affinity—all totally free of charge.
-Rowan automatically applies a series of structural checks and filters to help scientists detect model failures or invalid results.
-Here's what a completed Boltz-2 prediction looks like on Rowan:
+Rowan makes it straightforward to integrate Boltz-2 and other co-folding methods into modern drug-discovery teams.
+Through Rowan's easy-to-use web interface, scientists can upload sequences and ligands, submit Boltz-2 jobs to GPU runners and our privately hosted secure MSA server, and analyze the resulting structures and predicted binding affinity.
+Rowan automatically applies a series of structural checks and filters to help scientists detect model failures or invalid results and focus only on the most trustworthy predictions.

 Boltz-2 calculations can also easily be submitted via Rowan's Python API, which is available for free to all Rowan users: